If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 We install most of our projects’ dependencies locally.

-These modules go into the node_modules directory of local project:
+These modules go into the node_modules directory of the local project:

 npm install module-name